 I didn’t have any transfer paper so I used opaque contact paper from the dollar store.
 Opaque contact paper sucks so don’t try it unless you’re desperate.

 6. Use the cosmetic sponges paint over the vinyl using a VERY dry sponge and an up and down dabbing motion.
-Put a blob of paint on a scrap parer (I put it on the discarded vinyl backing) dip your sponge in and blot off most of the paint.
+Put a blob of paint on a piece of scrap paper (I put it on the discarded vinyl backing) dip your sponge in and blot off most of the paint.

-Do several thin coats and it cuts back on bleeding.
+Do several thin coats to cut back on bleeding.
 I used white paint for the letters and red for the hearts.
-I was rushing because the baby was starting to fuss and I ended up with some oozing, keep the layers light and you’ll be golden.
+Keep the layers light and you’ll be golden.

 7. The paint shouldn’t take long to dry and as soon as it is you get to weed the whole thing again!
 Technically it may not be weeding but it’s the same process, again, I can’t recommend the hook enough.